All Episodes

 Now we know some of these judges are talking anonymously.

-All this talk about the law and the rule of law, it appears we have some judges operating in secret who think they run the country because they're a secret court and get away with doing anything, even talk about what they're doing anonymously because it's secret.
+All this talk about the law and the rule of law, it appears we have some judges operating in secret who think they run the country because they're a secret court and they get away with doing it.

-If you ask me, and I know you are asking, because I have empathy, and I know you're sitting out there, you're listening, and you are asking me.
+If you ask me, and I know you are asking because I have empathy, and I know you're sitting out there, you're listening, and you are asking me, the only person right now in our government who is acting constitutionally is the president.

-He has his commander in chief powers.
+He has his commander-in-chief powers.

-These judges have no role in war making.
+These judges have no role in warmaking.

 Congress can only declare war or fund it, but they have no role either.

-They can ask for all the right to participate with their resolutions and all, but they can't do diddly squat start or stop a war.
+They can ask for all the right to participate with their resolutions and all, but they can't do diddly squat to start or stop a war.

 All they can do is not fund it.

-Quick timeout, we'll be back after this.
+We'll be back after this.

 Stay with us.